 It is easier to build strong children than to repair broken men.Frederick Douglass Abolitionist, Author and Educator

 We are thrilled to welcome our youngest visitors to the National Museum of African American History and Culture.
-The Center for Early Childhood Education offers programming in the museum and in classrooms across the DC area.
-Register for one of our programs today!
+The Early Childhood Education Initiative offers programming from children from birth to 8 years old and the adults in these children’s lives.

 Museum Programs for Young Children